Zoxea

-Jean-Jacques Kodjo (/fr/; born 11 November 1974), known as Zoxea (/zɒksi/), is a French rapper.
+Jean-Jacques Kodjo (/fr/; born November 11, 1974), known as Zoxea (/zɒksi/), is a French rapper.

 He was brought up in the Castéja Project of Boulogne-Billancourt, Hauts-de-Seine.

+Career

 He is one of the three members of Les Sages Poètes de la Rue (The Wise Poets of the Street) with his brother Melopheelo and Dany Dan.
 They made their first apparition on the hip-hop scene in 1993 on the Cool Sessions compilation and on the original soundtrack of the classic La Haine with on Baiser du Poste (With love from the Police station).

 Les Sages Poètes de la Rue released their first album Qu’est ce qui fait marcher les Sages (What makes the wise guys walk) in 1995.
 Far from the hardcore trend, Zoxea and his mates prefer an old-school approach on jazzy vibes.

 With the success of this first album, Zoxea and Les Sages Po’ form their own structure: Beat de Boul, in order to help the groups of their area to make it into the hip hop industry.
 Amongst these groups are the famous Lunatic, Malekal Morte, Movez’ Lang and Less du Neuf.
 Beat de Boul releases Dans la Sono (In the Soundsystem) in 1997 and les Sages Po’ come back the following year 1998 with their second album Jusqu’à l’Amour (Till Love) and are acclaimed by both their public and the media.

 Zoxea takes advantage of this success to launch his solo career.
 He collaborates with Busta Flex on his eponymous album where he produces the hit J’fais mon job à plein temps (I do my job full-time), and he takes part to the Freestyle Sessions with NTM (Joey Starr and Kool Shen).
 He also supports them on stage during the national tour 93 Party and produces On est encore là (We’re still there) a track on their eponymous album.
 Finally he creates the crew IV My People with Kool Shen and Busta Flex.